Holiday Times for Washington DC

 All-Night Learning

-It is customary to stay up for the duration of the night of Shavuot.
-Join us for interesting classes, exciting games and of course coffee and snacks as we learn through the night.
+Following Jewish Jeopardy, join us for interesting classes, exciting games and of course coffee, dessert, and snacks as we learn through the night.

 Classes: